-Malpractice in assessment tasks and examinations
+Malpractice in assessment tasks and examinations (ACE 10.1)

 All work presented in assessment tasks and external examinations (including submitted works and practical examinations) must be a student's own or must be acknowledged appropriately.
-Malpractice, including cheating and plagiarism, will lead to students receiving zero marks for the assessment task or examination, and an N-determination warning letter.
+Students must complete All My Own Work and follow the principles of ethical practice to avoid malpractice.
+Malpractice, including cheating, plagiarism and unauthorised use of Al, will lead to students receiving zero marks for the assessment task or examination, and an Ndetermination warning letter.
 This may place the award of the HSC in jeopardy.

 Malpractice is any activity that allows students to gain an unfair advantage over other students.
-It includes, but is not limited to:
+Student conduct amounting to malpractice may range from unintentional failures to comply with assessment rules to deliberate attempts to gain unjust advantage and involving deliberate wrongdoing.
+Students who knowingly assist other students in malpractice will be considered complicit in malpractice.
+Malpractice includes, but is not limited to:

 - copying in an examination from another student or using information secretly brought in - handing in work that someone else did and saying it is your own - buying, stealing or borrowing another person's work and presenting it as their own - using information from the internet or elsewhere (e.g., books, journals, DVDs), and not acknowledging the source - using an artificial intelligence source that suggests or completes assessment responses.
-Examples of artificial intelligence generative tools include (but are not limited to): ChatGPT, Word Tune, Grammarly, Quilbot, translation devices, snapGPchat, Jasper, AI Art generator or any other software, aps or programs that use AI.
-If AI is detected in your assessment response, you will be subject to sanctions under the Student Misconduct Rule. - breaching school examination rules - using non approved aids in an examination (for example accessing a dictionary where no dictionaries are allowed)
+Examples of artificial intelligence generative tools include (but are not limited to): ChatGPT, Word Tune, Grammarly, Quilbot, translation devices, snapGPchat, Jasper, Al Art generator or any other software, aps or programs that use Al. If Al is detected in your assessment response, you will be subject to sanctions under the Student Misconduct Rule.

-- helping someone else cheat or engage in malpractice - giving false reasons for not handing in tasks by the due date.
+- breaching school examination rules - using non approved aids in an examination (for example accessing a dictionary where no dictionaries are allowed) - helping someone else cheat or engage in malpractice - giving false reasons for not handing in tasks by the due date.

 The above are examples of malpractice and are not exhaustive.
 The principal or principal's delegate may determine if an act performed by the student is deemed as malpractice.
 NESA has a Register of Malpractice in HSC Assessment Tasks, where schools submit information on students where malpractice has occurred, the type of offence and the penalties applied.
 This record is then kept and maintained by NESA.
+Serious and deliberate acts of malpractice amount to corruption and, where appropriate, NESA will report matters to the Independent Commission Against Corruption.

 You have a responsibility to make sure that you understand the difference between what is honest and what is dishonest in relation to all your work for the HSC.
+Plagiarism and other forms of academic dishonesty are unacceptable.
+You should be aware that current rules for cheating and plagiarism still apply to AI (see ACE 10.1).
+All work should be your own or correctly acknowledged.
+It is important that you take academic pride and ownership by submitting original work.
 Cheating in an HSC assessment task is a serious offence.